microsoft/vstest-docs/RFCs/0007-Editors-API-Specification.md

 ```

 ## Debug All/Selected Tests
-User needs to get the TestRunnerProcess StartInfo for running the host process under debugger.
+Debug all or selected test operations follow this sequence:

-GetTestRunnerProcessStartInfoForRunAll and GetTestRunnerProcessStartInfoForRunSelected messages need to be sent for DebugAll and DebugSelected operation respectively.
+1. Request for the process to be launched under debugger (along with start parameters). `TestSession.GetTestRunnerProcessStartInfoForRunAll` and `TestSession.GetTestRunnerProcessStartInfoForRunSelected` messages need to be sent for DebugAll and DebugSelected operation respectively.
+2. Runner responds with a `TestSession.CustomTestHostLaunch` message.
+It has the executable which needs to be launched with debugger attached.
-CustomTestHostLaunch message is received which contains the StartInfo of the host process.
-After starting the host process using the StartInfo, CustomTestHostLaunchCallback is sent as an acknowledgment to the runner.
+3. After starting the host process, send `TestSession.CustomTestHostLaunchCallback` as an acknowledgment to the runner.

-Post this, TestRunStatsChange and TestExecutionComplete events are received as per the test run.
+After this, runner sends TestRunStatsChange and TestExecutionComplete events similar to a RunAll operation.

 ### Get Process StartInfo For Debug All (Request)
 The request to get the Process StartInfo for the Test host.